wuhaozhe/pytorch-nicp/README.md

 ### Introduction
 Preivous Non-rigid ICP algorithm is usually implemented on CPU, and needs to solve sparse least square problem, which is time consuming.
-In this repo, we implement a GPU version NICP algorithm based on paper [Amberg et al](https://gravis.dmi.unibas.ch/publications/2007/CVPR07_Amberg.pdf).
+In this repo, we implement a pytorch version NICP algorithm based on paper [Amberg et al](https://gravis.dmi.unibas.ch/publications/2007/CVPR07_Amberg.pdf).
 Detailedly, we leverage the [AMSGrad](https://arxiv.org/abs/1904.09237) to optimize the linear regresssion, and then found nearest points iteratively.
 Additionally, we smooth the calculated mesh with laplacian smoothness term.
 With laplacian smoothness term, the wireframe is also more neat.